Why Democracy is Bad for the Philippines

 Anyone who views all of human history will see that democracy is a recent and tiny political phenomenon originating from the American and French Revolutions.

 Western democracy originally came from the Greeks.
 It quickly showed its inehrent problems and died after Greece was conquered by the undemocratic Macedonians.
-Its ideas were preserved by the Romans until it was unearthed by the European Enlightenment.
+Even the Roman Republic was not really democratic – it was divided into patricians (Elites) and plebians (Commoners).
+However, the ideas of Greek Democracy were preserved by the Romans until it was unearthed by the European Enlightenment.

 Prior to the Spanish, the Philippines was known as Maharlika which was a confederation of states that were vassals of or connected to Manila.
 Because of geography, the country never had a single ruler and so there was never a single identity nor unified set of laws.
 Filipinos still see themselves belonging to tribes like Tagalogs, Bisaya, Kapampangan, Moro, etc.